Markus-Xavier/intention-timer/README.md

 ## Install + Setup
-	- Clone this repo to your local machine and open index.html.
+- You can use this app on github pages: https://markus-xavier.github.io/intention-timer/

 ## Contributors